The Art Of Regenerative Resampling

 STEP 2 - Load Edits into Samplers

-For the percussive edits, you’ll probably want to use an MPC style sampler like Battery.
-However, for the longer samples you will definitely want to use a resampling tool like Kontakt so that you can map the samples to ranges of the keyboard.
-Give each of the samples for melodic instruments its own instance of Kontakt.
+For the You'lly, you want to use an MPC-style sampler like Battery.
+However, for the percussive editor, for the longer samples, you will want to use a resampling tool like Kontakt to map the models to the keyboard ranges.
+Give each of the samples for melodic instruments its instance of Kontakt.

-Make at least one duplication of each sample in their respective samplers and make a subtle edit or variation on the duplicate.
-Good edits for this stage include: reversals, time/pitch stretch, enveloping, and stuttering.
-At this point, you should have at least double the amount of edits from step 2 and are free to modify the samples such that they are in tune.
+Please make at least one duplication of each sample in their respective samplers and create a subtle edit or variation on the duplicate.
+Good edits for this stage include reversals, time/pitch stretch, enveloping, and stuttering.
+At this point, you should have at least double the amount of edits from step 2 and are free to modify the samples to be in tune.